aikithoughts/dave-markdoc-blog/pages/articles/axelar-rewrite.md

 ### Converting custom tokens

-If you have custom tokens already deployed to multiple blockchains, you can convert those tokens into linked Interchain Tokens.
-This process requires that you first deploy your {% glossary term="custom token" /%} on multiple chains, or already have a version of your token on multiple chains.
+If you have custom tokens already deployed to multiple blockchains, you can convert those tokens into linked interchain tokens.

 To convert existing custom tokens into interchain tokens: